 Dahlonega is home to the Dahlonega Plateau and in 2018 it was recognized as a viticultural area.
-In layman’s terms it means that the area has unique soil characterizes, sunlight and climate that is special to growing grapes.
+That’s a fancy way of saying the soil, sunlight, and climate there are uniquely suited to growing grapes.
+Not every region can claim that.

 The Dahlonega Wineries